 Make-Ahead and Storage Instructions:

-- To make these lemon meringue cupcakes ahead, hold off on whipping the egg whites until the day you plan to assemble and serve them.
+- To make these lemon meringue cupcakes ahead, wait until the day you plan to assemble and serve them to make the Swiss meringue.
+Fill and decorate them the same day.

 - The Meyer lemon curd stores well in the fridge for a few weeks.
 The cupcakes you can be baked, cooled, then transferred to a freezer storage bag.
 Freeze the cupcakes for 3 months.